 Enter Camden—a food lovers' paradise—at the Pirate Castle, and end the day with live music

-You’ll know you’ve reached Camden when you’re greeted by the Pirate Castle (where you can rent canal boats and kayaks) and begin to hear the lively sounds of hungry people and smells of every kind of food emanate from the market.
+You’ll know you’ve reached Camden when you’re greeted by the Pirate Castle (where you can rent canal boats and kayaks) and begin to hear the lively sounds of foodies and smells of every kind of food emanate from the market.
 Here you can find cuisine from almost any culture, at rock bottom prices when compared to the rest of the city.
-Get lost strolling through the labyrinth that is Camden Stables Market and discover the endless wonderful things you can pick up, such as rave clothing at Cyberdog (worth a visit even if it's not your scene), army memorabilia, incense, vintage books and British red-coat military jackets.
+Get lost strolling through the labyrinth that is Camden Stables Borough Market and discover the endless wonderful things you can pick up, such as rave clothing at Cyberdog (worth a visit even if it's not your scene), street art, army memorabilia, incense, vintage books and British red-coat military jackets.
 To finish off your day, wind down just up the street at The Lock Tavern Pub, which has a terrace, a great beer garden and some of the best burgers in London.

-If you’re still buzzing from excitement (and a couple pints) there's no better way to end the day than with some live music.
+If you’re still buzzing from excitement (and a couple pints) there's no better way to end the day than with some trendy live music.
 The Roundhouse or The Monarch are a must-visits for every music lover.
-Everyone from Amy Winehouse to Pete Doherty and Madonna have headlined these venues, and no matter who is playing, you’re sure to have a classic and unforgettable London local experience.
+Everyone from Amy Winehouse to Pete Doherty and Madonna have headlined these nightlife venues, and no matter who is playing, you’re sure to have a classic and unforgettable boutique London local experience.

 For an interactive Google maps route of this itinerary, click here.